 Their B2B content marketing efforts paid off in the end.
 Most of their keywords increased in rankings, which led to a significant increase in organic traffic.

-Also, content marketing helped HubSpot leapfrog the competition and turned the once-funded company in 2006 into a $75 million public run company that’s worth over a billion dollars back in 2016.
+Also, content marketing helped HubSpot leapfrog the competition and turned the once-funded company in 2006 into a $75 million public-run company that was worth over a billion dollars back in 2016.